1. Docs

 MCP server

-Model Context Protocol (MCP) is a new standard protocol for LLMs to connect to external services and interact with them.
+Model Context Protocol (MCP) is a standard protocol for LLMs to connect to external services and interact with them.
 You can build custom remote MCP servers directly from the Tines storyboard.

 To get started, search for "MCP" in the Templates section on the left panel, and drag your first MCP server to the storyboard.
 After configuring it with some tools, you can reference the server URL and authentication parameters from your MCP client to try it out.